EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   - &#128295; `DumpSec`: Formerly known as DumpAcl, DumpSec is one of the best tools for enumerating Windows file shares.
 It audits everything from
   **file-system permissions** to **services available on remote systems**.
 Basic user information can be obtained even over an innocuous null connection, and it can be run from the command line, making for easy automation and scripting.
 DumpSec can be used to dump share information from a remote computer.

+  Opening null connections and using the preceding tools manually is great for directed attacks, but most hackers commonly employ a NetBIOS scanner to check entire networks rapidly for exposed shares.
+Two tools that perform these tasks are:
+  - &#128295; `SysInternals’s` (acquired by Microsoft)
+  - &#128295; `ShareEnum`: it has fewer configurable options, but, by default, it provides a good amount of information and has nice comparison features that may be useful for comparing results over time.
+  - &#128295; `SoftPerfect’s Network Scanner`:  it is a bit more diverse but requires some minimal configuration beyond the default
+  Another popular Windows share scanner is:
+  - &#128295; `NetBIOS Auditing Tool (NAT)`: NAT not only finds shares but also attempts forced entry utilizing user-defined username and password lists.
 ---
 ## Ch.
 4: Hacking Windows